Katie Abrahamson-Henderson

-Kay Noel "Katie" Abrahamson-Henderson (born December 23, 1966) is the current head coach of the University of Georgia's women's basketball team.
+Kay Noel "Katie" Abrahamson-Henderson (born December 23, 1966) is the former head coach of the University of Georgia's women's basketball team.

 Early life

 Abrahamson-Henderson attended Washington High School in Cedar Rapids, Iowa, graduating in 1985.
 She was a basketball player, averaging 44 points per game and earning a place (1992) in the Washington Warriors Hall of Fame.
 She was named an All-American on both the Parade and USA Today teams, and ranked as one of the top five basketball players in the nation as a senior.
 She was also on the swim team, and considered attending college as a swimmer, but instead chose to focus on basketball.
 While in high school, she competed in the Iowa State Championships and placed first in the 50 yard freestyle, the 100 yard freestyle, and the freestyle relay.

 College

 Many schools recruited Katie Abrahamson; she eventually chose to attend the University of Georgia, to play for Andy Landers, now a Women's Basketball Hall of Fame coach.
 In her freshman year, 1986, she helped the team win the Southeastern Conference title.
 She played one more year at Georgia, but then chose to transfer back to her home state and play at Iowa for Hall of Fame coach C. Vivian Stringer.
 She played for the Hawkeyes for two years, advancing to the NCAA Sweet Sixteen as a senior.
 Abrahamson-Henderson completed her studies at Iowa, receiving a B.S. in physical education and sports administration in 1990.
 After graduating from Iowa, she attended Duquesne University, where she earned an M.S. in education in 1992.
 She spent one year playing professional basketball in New Zealand.